SFS2X Docs / AdvancedTopics / game-api

 The invited User will receive the invitation and will be able to reply within the specified amount of time.
 A simple ACCEPT or REFUSE code is all it takes to reply plus an optional SFSObject with response parameters, if needed.
 In case no response is sent to the server within the expected number of seconds, the invitation will be considered as "refused".

-For more details about Invitations check the javadoc, specfically the SFSGameAPI class and the com.smartfoxserver.v2.entities.invitation package.
+For more details about Invitations check the javadoc, specifically the SFSGameAPI class and the com.smartfoxserver.v2.entities.invitation package.
+Additional informations are also available in the client side API documentation.

-Let's see an example: user Kermit has two variables set.
+Let's see an example: user Kermit has the following two User Variables set:

 - Rank: 10